Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

    ```

    > [!NOTE]
-   > If there are any issues obtaining the Certificate Profile OID, contact Symantec Customer Support.
+   > If there are any issues obtaining the Certificate Profile OID, contact DigiCert Customer Support.

 ## Create a PKCS Certificate Profile